-This LSP has been prepared on behalf of Australian Mineral Investors Pty Ltd.
+This Local Structure Plan (LSP) has been prepared on behalf of Australian Mineral Investors Pty Ltd.

-The purpose of this LSP is to facilitate development of Lots 15 and 17 for residential purposes while achieving a seamless integration with the adjacent development.
-The LSP has been prepared in accordance with the Scheme and the Western Australian Planning WAPC's Liveable Neighbourhoods.
+The purpose of this LSP is to facilitate the development of Lots 15 and 17 for residential purposes, while achieving a seamless integration with the adjacent development.
+The LSP has been prepared in accordance with the City of Greater Geraldton Local Planning Scheme No. 1 (LPS 1) and the Western Australian Planning WAPC's Liveable Neighbourhoods.
 As part of the process, consultation has been conducted with the City and the relevant government authorities/agencies.